 Your main goal here should be to know exactly what your audience needs and how your app will deliver on it.
 Let's take a look at how you can help achieve that.

 Target Audience Opinion

 The best place to start with your idea for an app is with your customers.
 Think hard about the concept behind your app idea, the benefit it creates for its users, and who would want to use this thing.
 Whom does your app serve?
 Try to create a caricature of this person – who they are, what they do, where they spend time in the real world and online.
 Bring this person into sharp focus.
 This is your target user.

 Draw a detailed picture of your target user and identify some places they frequent online.
 Are they a Redditor?
 Are they active members of any Facebook groups?
 Are they a gamer?
 What kinds of things do they search Google for?

 Use these insights to find people in your target user demographic and ask them about your app idea.
-See if it’s something they want and need.
+See if it’s something they want and needs.
 And – importantly – ask them how much they’d be willing to pay for it.
 Then, ask them what else they’d want from an app like yours.

-The answers to these questions will help you refine your app idea and move towards building a Minimum Viable Product (MVP): the first iteration of your app you can put in front of users to start testing and refining it.
+The answers to these questions will help you refine your app idea and move toward building a Minimum Viable Product (MVP): the first iteration of your app you can put in front of users to start testing and refining it.
 More on the importance of this shortly.